 While the BJE already has a large database of information on Jewish schools and programs around the city, the concierges also visit programs in their territory, "meeting with directors, finding the strengths and uniqueness of each school," adding to and revising their information, Prum Hess said.

 They also use a Web-based customer relations management program, Salesforce, in which the concierges continually update information gathered from each client contact; they do the same with details about programs, schools and even one-time activities.
 Each new item entered into the system triggers an e-mail to families for whom it is appropriate.
 Once a client's information has been entered, the software also triggers reminders to the concierges to contact clients at times of transition, i.e., from preschool to elementary or day school to religious school.
+By helping them track a family throughout the years, the system also enables the concierges to fulfill the other part of their mission: "to begin and to continue a lifelong connection to a Jewish education, in whatever form is right for that family," Prum Hess said.

 We welcome your feedback.